Grant access to Settings

 Create two Dynatrace user groups

-First, create a group named IT that has policies Settings Writer and Settings Reader.
+First, create a group named IT with the policies Settings Writer and Settings Reader.

 To create a group